cn0047/stash/ed/arc/consistency.md

 **Causal consistency**:
 Weakening model of sequential consistency.
-Only write operations that are causally related, need to be seen in the same order by all processes.
-(Client is guaranteed to read at least its own writes.)
+Only write operations that are causally related, need to be seen in the same order by all processes (client is guaranteed to read at least its own writes).

 **Eventual consistency (Optimistic Replication)**:
 For high availability.